carlosesilva/ScreenshotGrabberPlus/README.md

 This tool is able to authenticate via a simple username/password form page.

-For it to work, duplicate the [authentication-sample.json](/authentication-sample.json) file, replace the dummy information with your information and point to it when starting the program by using the auth parameter
+For it to work, duplicate either the [auth-by-login-sample.json](/auth-by-login-sample.json) or [auth-by-cookie-sample.json](/auth-by-cookie-sample.json) file, replace the dummy information with your information and point to it when starting the program by using the auth parameter:

 ```
 node index.js --auth authentication.json